EmanuelGabbay/sql-sakila/README.md

 ## Questions

-1. What is the most popular film category in each country (top 5 countries)?
+1. What is the most popular film category in each country (top 10 countries by number of rentals)?
-2. Who are the top 10 customers (in terms of total amount spent on rentals)?
+2. How the stores are compared in terms of weekly revenue?
-3. What was the average price payed on films by film rating?
+3. What is the average time between rentals for each our active customers (shown by percentage of customers)?
-4. What is the running total amount payed on film rental on each week?
+4. What is the running total of the revenue for each week?

 ## Project Files